 - words that describe the products or services that the business provides

-If for example your company name is A. R. Thomas Ltd and you sell cars, you might choose a domain like:
+If for example your company name is A. R. Thomas Ltd and you sell cars, you might choose something like:

 Which you choose can depend on a few things: